candlewill/AiVoice/README.md

 ## Training

 Training data is loaded from `./LJSpeech-1.0/metadata.csv`, `./LJSpeech-1.0/mels`, `./LJSpeech-1.0/dones`, `./LJSpeech-1.0/mags` as default.
-If we want to change the loading path, we could change the config in `class Hyperparams`:
+If we want to change the loading path, we could change the config in `class Hyperparams`.

+To train the model, we use this command:

 ```
 python train.py